The first home of the vocation: the family

 The parish community, the group, the movement, are places where faith becomes a living experience.

-👉 The community does not replace the voice of God, but it helps to recognize it.
+👉 The community does not replace the voice of God, but helps to recognize it.

-"> A community that prays for vocations makes them be born.
+A community that prays for vocations brings them to birth.

 A Church of vocations

-We need families and communities that live their own vocation with joy, knowing that this already is a testimony.
+We need families and communities that live their own vocation with joy, knowing that this is already a witness.

-When a married couple lives united, when a priest serves with passion, when a religious sister smiles with faith, they are preaching with their life.
+When a married couple live in unity, when a priest serves with passion, when a religious sister smiles with faith, they are preaching with their life.

 Sowing vocations in our environments

-It is the great adventure of every Christian: discovering how God wants to love the world through you.
+It is the great adventure of every Christian: to discover how God wants to love the world through you.

 🌾 Parents, catechists, priests, friends…